rubencg195/aws-backend-frontend-behind-cognito-auth-cloudfront/README.md

 **Happy deploying! 🎉**

-This project demonstrates a complete, production-ready setup for hosting a React application on AWS with authentication, serverless backend capabilities, and external API integration - all managed through OpenTofu infrastructure as code.
+This project demonstrates a complete, production-ready setup for securing both frontend and backend applications with AWS Cognito authentication.
+It showcases enterprise-grade security patterns for React.js applications with secure database integration, serverless backend capabilities, and comprehensive protection across the entire application stack - all managed through OpenTofu infrastructure as code.